jonas-schievink/cargo-local-pkgs/README.md

 # Run cargo subcommands on all local packages

-A tiny cargo subcommand for executing other subcommands on all "local" packages (ie. packages in the same repository).
+A tiny cargo subcommand for executing other subcommands on all "local" packages (a local package is one that is a path-dependency of the main package -- ie. a package in the same repository).
 This allows running `cargo test` on all crates in a repo with a single command.

 ## Installation